zudochkin/awesome-newsletters/README.md

 - [Software Lead Weekly](https://softwareleadweekly.com/).
 Insightful articles about company culture, leadership and building software in general.
 - [Tech Lead Digest](https://techleaddigest.net/).
 A weekly newsletter with five interesting stories about building teams, leadership, and engineering culture.
 - [Engineering Leadership Snacks](https://engineeringleadership.kulkarniankita.com/).
-Weekly Snacks on Actionable Leadership tips, a Deep-dive and free Toolbox to excel as a Leader!
+Weekly Snacks on Actionable Leadership tips, a Deep-dive and free Toolbox to excel as a Leader.

 ## Marketing